TL;DR

 The data is clear.
 The UK is facing a future where a 20-year gap in healthy living is the new normal.
 This isn't a scare story; it's a statistical reality that demands a proactive response.

 Living longer should be a gift, not a 20-year sentence of ill-health and financial hardship.
 The good news is that you have the power to change your own narrative.
-While you can't always control your health, you can absolutely control your financial resilience.
+While you can't typically control your health, you can absolutely control your financial resilience.

 Life Insurance, Critical Illness Cover, and Income Protection are the tools that allow you to do just that.
 They are the pillars of a secure financial future, a declaration that no matter what health challenges life throws at you or your family, your financial stability, your home, and your dignity will be protected.